nasa/harmony-gdal-adapter/unittest/README.md

 export EDL_PASSWORD=XXXXXXXXXXX

-Two ways to run the test
+Two ways to run the test:

 1. run the unittest insider the docker